Bikemore

-Bikemore is a nonprofit organization comprising a 501(c)(3) organization Bikemore and a 501(c)(4) organization Bikemore in Action located in Baltimore, Maryland.
+Bikemore is a nonprofit organization comprising a 501(c)(3) organization located in Baltimore, Maryland.

 History

-Bikemore was founded in 2012 by a group of Baltimoreans concerned that street design was leaving out safe accommodation for people riding bikes.
+Bikemore was founded in 2012 by a group of people that were concerned street designs were not accommodating for safe bike riding..
 In late 2012, the nonprofit hired its first Executive Director, Chris Merriam, through an award of an Open Society Institute-Baltimore Community Fellowship.

-In 2015, Bikemore hired Liz Cornish, former staff at The League of American Bicyclists as executive director.
+Bikemore hired Liz Cornish in 2015.
+Cornish was on the former staff at The League of American Bicyclists as executive director.

 In 2017, work was halted on a separated bike lane on Potomac Street in Southeast Baltimore because neighbors complained it could hinder emergency vehicle access.
 Bikemore sued the city after consultation with transportation engineers from the National Association of City Transportation Officials and emergency operations experts, leading to a temporary restraining order preventing demolition of the separated bike lane.
 This temporary restraining order was the first such order in the nation protecting a bike facility.
 The fire marshal from the Baltimore City Fire Department refused to permit existing designs to proceed, leading to subsequent heated public meetings where a firefighter assaulted a city planner and another firefighter ran a woman riding her bicycle off of the road with his pickup truck.
 This violence from members of the Baltimore City Fire Department, along with the fire marshal's lack of willingness to permit design of streets and new developments based on national best practices resulted in Bikemore advocating for legislation passed through Baltimore City Council to repeal the optional Appendix D of the International Fire Code and replace portions of the code with best practices from the NACTO Urban Street Design Guide.
 This legislation ultimately went into law without the mayor's signature, after the Baltimore City Fire Department continued to threaten bike advocates by filming videos in front of their homes and along protected bike lanes.